mvolkmann/MyUnixEnv/notes/11tyNotes.md

   existing content files and directory structures
 - license (Apache-2.0, Jinja2, MIT, ...)

+For static sites that obtain data from API services, a common strategy is to automatically regenerate them on a scheduled basis such as every night.
+This is typically quite easy to implement.

+Another strategy is to store all the files for a site in a repository such as GitHub and automatically rebuild and redeploy the site any time changes are pushed.

 ## 11ty overview

 11ty is "a simple static style generator" (SSG).